Onimusha 3: Demon Siege: Reception

 Onimusha 3: Demon Siege debuted at number one on the Japanese sales charts according to Famitsu.
 The game managed to sell 431,000 units in its first week.
 The game went on to sell 569,275 units in Japan by the end of the year, making it the eleventh best-selling game in the region for 2004.
 Sales info from NPD Group and Chart Track show that Onimusha 3: Demon Siege was the 10th best-selling game in both the United States and the United Kingdom during the week of its release.
 The sales in North America regions were found "somewhat disappointing" with Capcom's Jun Takeuchi finding the staff's work was not enough to appeal to Western gamers.
-Capcom VP of Strategic Planning and Business Development Christian Svensson referred to Onimusha 3 and Onimusha: Dawn of Dreams as less successful games than the first two Onimusha.
+Capcom VP of Strategic Planning and Business Development Christian Svensson referred to Onimusha 3 and Onimusha: Dawn of Dreams as less successful games than the first two Onimusha titles.
 As of May 2008, Onimusha 3 sold 1.5 million copies worldwide.